blockades/mmt/README.md

 --------

 Install the correct Postgres for your Linux distribution.
-The `lsb_release -cs` sub-command below returns the name of your Ubuntu distribution, such as xenial.
+The `lsb_release -cs` sub-command below returns the name of your Linux distribution.
-For Mint users, you might have to change $(lsb_release -cs) to your parent Ubuntu distribution.
+For Mint users, you might have to change $(lsb_release -cs) to your parent Linux distribution.

 ```
 sudo add-apt-repository "deb http://apt.postgresql.org/pub/repos/apt/ $(lsb_release -cs)-pgdg main"